Grace-Hephzibah/BarcelonaRent-Predictor/README.md

 - #### <a href = "https://www.kaggle.com/code/gracehephzibahm/prediction-of-rent-prices-in-barcelona"> Kaggle Notebook </a>

 # Objective
 Embark on a journey to redefine how Barcelona's rental market is understood and navigated.
-Our objective is to develop a comprehensive and accurate prediction solution that empowers property owners, tenants, and real estate enthusiasts with the insights needed to make confident decisions.
-Through the synergy of advanced machine learning, streamlined API accessibility, and an interactive frontend, our goal is to achieve a new standard of 0.98
+The objective is to develop a comprehensive and accurate prediction solution that empowers property owners, tenants, and real estate enthusiasts with the insights needed to make confident decisions.
+Through the synergy of advanced machine learning, streamlined API accessibility, and an interactive frontend, the goal is to achieve a new standard of 0.98
 R-squared accuracy, illuminating the path to informed choices and optimal rental pricing.
-Join us in reshaping the future of Barcelona's real estate landscape with data-driven innovation.
+Here is the future of Barcelona's real estate landscape with data-driven innovation.

 # Skills